SimpleSoftwareIO/simple-qrcode/README.md

 <a name="introduction"></a>
 ## Introduction
-Simple Laravel QrCode Generator is an easy to use wrapper for the popular Laravel framework based on the great work provided by [Bacon/BaconQrCode](https://github.com/Bacon/BaconQrCode).
+Simple QrCode is an easy to use wrapper for the popular Laravel framework based on the great work provided by [Bacon/BaconQrCode](https://github.com/Bacon/BaconQrCode).
 We created an interface that is familiar and easy to install for Laravel users.

 <a name="configuration"></a>
 ## Configuration

 #### Composer

-First, add the Simple Laravel QrCode Generator package to your `composer.json` file:
+First, add the Simple QrCode package to your `composer.json` file:

-	"simple/simple-laravel-qrcode-generator": "~1.0"
+	"simplesoftwareio/simple-qrcode": "dev-master"

 Then run `composer update` command.

 #### Service Provider

-Next, register the `Simple\QrCode\QrCodeServiceProvider` in your `app` configuration file within the `providers` array.
+Next, register the `SimpleSoftwareIO\QrCode\QrCodeServiceProvider` in your `app` configuration file within the `providers` array.

 #### Aliases

-Then, register the `Simple\QrCode\Facades\QrCode` in your `app` configuration file within the `aliases` array.
+Then, register the `SimpleSoftwareIO\QrCode\Facades\QrCode` in your `app` configuration file within the `aliases` array.

 <a name="usage"></a>
 ## Usage